kuoe0/kuoe0-vim/README.md

 - ctrl-n: select current word / select next
 - ctrl-p: cancel current word and back to previous
 - ctrl-x: do not select current word and go to next

+For fzf.vim

+Install fzf first!
+Use homebrew on Mac. for linux install by yourself and link it to /usr/local/opt/fzf.